What Complications Can a Bulging Disc Cause?

 Whatever treatment is best for your situation, it is important to both see the plan through and continue any preventative treatments you are given.
 Having a bulging disc once makes you more likely to experience the same thing in the future, so working to actively manage your health and stability is critical.

-At AICA Marietta, our team of specialists is dedicated to not only treating disc injuries but creating plans to keep our patients healthy in the future.
+At AICA Marietta, our team of specialists is dedicated to not only treating disc injuries but also creating plans to keep our patients healthy in the future.
 With a mix of orthopedists, neurologists, physical therapists, chiropractors, and other specialists, AICA Marietta is able to provide a holistic treatment plan that is custom-built for each patient’s needs and symptoms.
-We can also help to develop a program that prevents future pain and injury, ensuring you are your best self in the future.
+We can also help to develop a properly documented treatment program for your bulging disc settlement that prevents future pain and injury, ensuring you are your best self in the future.
 Visit us in Marietta today to begin feeling relief.